PO Box 533, Sydney, NSW 2000, Australia

 UV radiation is the enemy of any outdoor cloth, and all exposed weed barriers will ultimately deteriorate.
 A weed barrier can have several properties that help it withstand UV harm.

-There are two options when it comes to UV resistance.
-Some materials are naturally UV resistant and are thus designated as such.
-Others are UV stabilized, meaning they've been treated with a UV barrier, making them more resistant to UV damage.
+There are two options for UV resistance.
+Some materials are naturally UV-resistant and are thus designated as such.
+Others are UV stabilised, meaning they’ve been treated with a UV barrier, making them more resistant to UV damage.

 Ways To Install A Weed Barrier